Understanding Tongue Tie and Breastfeeding

 -

-Slow weight gain or trouble getting enough milk
+Slow weight gain or weight plateau

 -